 But expectations are changing.
 Students want a better experience.
 Academics want to demonstrate their impact.
 Universities want evidence of value for money from technology providers.
 The Government also wants to see both better quality teaching and a boost to GDP.

-The event will take place on Thursday 14th September 2017 at 1.45pm for 2.00pm- 3.15pm in a central London location.
-It will take place under the Chatham House Rule and will bring together around 25 experts including leaders in higher education, policy makers, student representatives and technology providers.
+The event took place on Thursday 14th September 2017 at 1.45pm for 2.00pm- 3.15pm in a central London location.
+It took place under the Chatham House Rule.

 14 September 2017